aajshaw/node-film-database/README.md

 # node-film-database
-An SQLite database of film titles exposedwith a web interface
+An SQLite database of film titles exposed with a web interface